KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-AirQuality by CFenner](https://github.com/CFenner/MMM-AirQuality)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-AirQuality.js`: Replace it with `MagicMirror²`.

 ### [MMM-AirQuality by cslev](https://github.com/cslev/MMM-AirQuality)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-AirQuality.js`: Replace it with `MagicMirror²`.

 ### [MMM-Airtable by yashatgit](https://github.com/yashatgit/MMM-Airtable)